Chester Canal: A new route to the south

-In 1826, the Birmingham and Liverpool Junction Canal was authorised by an Act of Parliament, to construct a canal from Nantwich to a junction with the Staffordshire and Worcestershire Canal at Autherley in the Midlands.
+In 1826, the Birmingham and Liverpool Junction Canal was authorised by an act of Parliament, to construct a canal from Nantwich to a junction with the Staffordshire and Worcestershire Canal at Autherley in the Midlands.
 With the prospect of being part of a link between Liverpool and the Midlands, the joint company had again pressed for the construction of the Middlewich branch, which would give them an outlet to Manchester and the Potteries industrial centre around Stoke-on-Trent.
 The Trent and Mersey Canal refused to sanction the idea of a canal which would effectively reduce their income until the Birmingham and Liverpool Junction Canal was authorised.
-Once it was, the Ellesmere and Chester company obtained an Act of Parliament in 1827, but the Trent and Mersey insisted that they build a short connecting canal, the Wardle Canal, consisting of a lock and not much more, the tolls for which were exorbitant.
-The 1827 Act repealed all previous legislation for the Ellesmere and Chester Canals and consolidated their position.
+Once it was, the Ellesmere and Chester company obtained an act of Parliament in 1827, but the Trent and Mersey insisted that they build a short connecting canal, the Wardle Canal, consisting of a lock and not much more, the tolls for which were exorbitant.
+The 1827 act repealed all previous legislation for the Ellesmere and Chester Canals and consolidated their position.
 The branch was built as a narrow canal, and cost £129,000.
 It opened on 1 September 1833, but was little used until the Birmingham and Liverpool Junction Canal was completed.
 It finally opened on 2 March 1835, having suffered from engineering problems during construction.
 Again, it was a narrow canal, suitable for boats which were 7 ft wide.

 The two canal companies worked together from the start, in a bid to ensure that both remained profitable despite competition from the railways.
 This came soon, for the Grand Junction Railway from Warrington to Birmingham had been authorised before the canal opened, and was carrying goods by January 1838.
 Tolls on the canals were considerably lower than had been envisaged when the route was promoted.
 Experiments with steam tugs to haul trains of narrow boats were carried out in 1842, and a report in 1844 indicated that they were then used extensively.
 By the following year, however, the Ellesmere and Chester company were thinking about converting the canal to a railway, and argued that steam tugs were no cheaper than locomotive haulage on a railway.
-A merger with the Birmingham and Liverpool Junction Canal was discussed in 1844, and was authorised on 8 May 1845, the new company retaining the name of the Ellesmere and Chester Canal.
+A merger with the Birmingham and Liverpool Junction Canal was discussed in 1844, and was authorised by the Ellesmere and Chester Canal Company Act 1845 (8 & 9 Vict. c. ii) on 8 May 1845, the new company retaining the name of the Ellesmere and Chester Canal.